Nine (2009 live-action film): Reception

 Nine received generally mixed reviews, although the performances of the cast were praised by critics.
 As of September 2024, the film holds a 39% approval rating on review aggregate Rotten Tomatoes based on 208 reviews, with an average rating of 5.20/10.
 The critical consensus is: "It has a game, great-looking cast, led by the always worthwhile Daniel Day-Lewis, but Rob Marshall's Nine is chaotic and curiously distant."
 On Metacritic, the film has an average rating of 49/100 from 33 reviews, indicating "mixed or average reviews".
-The film was also a commercial disappointment, as it grossed $19 million domestically and less than $54 million worldwide, against an $80 million budget.
+The film was also a commercial failure: it grossed $19 million domestically and less than $54 million worldwide, against an $80 million budget.

 Todd McCarthy of Variety called the film "a savvy piece of musical filmmaking.
 Sophisticated, sexy and stylishly decked out, Rob Marshall’s disciplined, tightly focused film impresses and amuses as it extravagantly renders the creative crisis of a middle-aged Italian director, circa 1965".

 Richard Corliss of TIME magazine wrote that "Only Cotillard, as Guido's long-suffering wife Luisa, is in command of her character whether she's singing, speaking or just staring darts at her philandering mate."
 Corliss also praised Cotillard's rendition of "My Husband Makes Movies", calling it a "lovely scene" and "a moment of emotional truth at the heart of this expertly made but hollow enterprise."

 For Ali Plumb of Empire magazine, "Though slightly marred by a clunky structure and a lack of truly catchy tunes, Nine's wall-to-wall first-rate performances from its stellar cast (especially Cotillard) add a touch of class."

 Nicholas Barber of The Independent wrote; "Apart from a touching ballad performed by Cotillard, as Day-Lewis's wronged wife, you could cut out any of them [songs] without affecting the story, mainly because there isn't much of a story to affect."

 Alistair Harkness of The Scotsman called Nine "the worst film of the year" for "its absolute awfulness, for its mind-numbing shallowness, for its smug and self-satisfied cast, and for its ability to wreck Daniel Day-Lewis's otherwise unblemished record."

 TIME magazine ranked Cotillard's performance in Nine as the fifth best female performance of 2009.

 In a 2018 interview with The New Yorker, Marshall revealed that he felt Nine failed because the Weinstein Company didn't market the film properly as it was a trickier sell than Chicago and should have started in festivals and smaller venues.
 He also admitted that "I did feel somewhat compromised working on it.
 Everything on the screen wasn’t fully my perfect version of it."

+In Joshua Rosenblum's 2026 biography A Very Unusual Way, Maury Yeston expressed his love for the film, saying "For me, it was a triple-plus positive experience, every step".